TheJumpCloud/SystemContextAPI/README.md

 ### Routes

-**NOTE: The :id must be associated to the system public key being used to sign API requests.
+**NOTE: The :id url parameter must be associated to the system public key being used to sign API requests.
 Using an incorrect system id will result in a 401 Unauthorized error.**

 <table style="width : 100%">
   <thead>